HALT: 4 Common Early Sobriety Triggers That Slip People Up

 How substances and lifestyle have a rebound effect on us

-Anger is one of the trickiest triggers, not just in the first days after you stop drinking, but in the first months sober.
+Anger is one of the trickiest triggers when you stop drinking .
+It is challenging not just in the first days after you stop drinking, but also in the first months sober.
 Most of us who are habitual drinkers have learned to drink at people when they make us angry.
-Anger is a powerful emotion that can literally knock you off your game no matter how committed you may be.
+Anger is a powerful emotion.
+It can literally knock you off your game.
+This is true no matter how committed to staying sober you are.

 Diffusing the A in HALT or How to Stop Drinking AT people